Yukon-Koyukuk School District

 Yukon-Koyukuk School District school enrollment varies 369× across entities

 Yukon-Koyukuk School District school enrollment ranges from 10 students (lowest) to 3,687 students (highest), a spread of 3,677 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data